Wisconsin's Physician Orders for Life-Sustaining Treatment (POLST) Form

 A POLST form is a doctor’s order that helps you keep control over medical care at the end of life.
 Like a Do Not Resuscitate (DNR) order, the form tells emergency medical personnel and other health care providers whether or not to administer cardiopulmonary resuscitation (CPR) in the event of a medical emergency.
 The POLST form may also provide other information about your wishes for end-of-life health care, as explained below.

-In Wisconsin, the POLST form is currently available in nursing home, home health, and hospice settings in five counties: LaCrosse, Monroe, Vernon, Richland, and parts of Trempealeau.
-It is also available in nursing homes in Kenosha.
+In Wisconsin, the POLST form is currently available in nursing home, home health, and hospice settings in just a handful of counties, including LaCrosse, Monroe, Vernon, Richland, and parts of Trempealeau.
 In the future, the form may become available in other parts of the state.

 How to Make a POLST Form

 A POLST form differs from a DNR order in one important way: A POLST form also includes directions about life-sustaining measures in addition to CPR, such as intubation, antibiotic use, and feeding tubes.
-The POLST form helps medical providers understand your wishes at a glance, but it is not a substitute for a properly prepared Living Will and Power of Attorney for Health Care.
+The POLST form helps medical providers understand your wishes at a glance, but it is not a substitute for a properly prepared living will and power of attorney for health care.
+Taken together, a Wisconsin living will and power of attorney for health care provide more information than a POLST form, including information about your health care agent, your wishes for organ donation after death, and other health care instructions.

 For details about making health care directives in Wisconsin, see Wisconsin Living Wills and Powers of Attorney for Health Care: What You Need to Know.